RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 By default, a new Redis Enterprise Software cluster is created using the container images listed above.
-These container images will be pulled from the default registry for the Kubernetes cluster and not from the same registry, possibly private, that the operator itself was pulled.
+These container images will be pulled from the default container registry for the Kubernetes cluster.
+This may not be the same container registry from which the operator itself was pulled.

-To pull the Redis Enterprise Software and related container images from a private registry, you must specify all three of these images in the Redis Enterprise cluster custom resource.
-The container images are controlled by an image specification that specifies the image pull policy, the container image, and the version tag.
+To pull the Redis Enterprise Software and related container images from a private container registry, you must specify all three of these images in the Redis Enterprise cluster custom resource.
+The container images are controlled by an image specification that specifies the image pull policy, the container image (the container registry and repository), and the version tag.

 The corresponding image specification labels are: